 On the one hand, I like having my hands free to take pictures, look for my money, nibble on a croissant.

 On the other, I've broken my own cardinal rule and carried valuables in my daypack - and paid the price (more on this below).

 But they are definitely useful.
 Think spare shoes or sandals.
 Medicine and creams.
 Tampons.
 Hairbrush.
 Sunscreen.
 You get the picture.

-In any case you'll have to carry something - because you're not going to lug your backpack or suitcase around, and carrying a handbag or purse just isn't safe.
+In any case you'll have to carry something - because you're not going to lug your backpack or suitcase around, and carrying a handbag or purse has its own drawbacks.

-They're essential if you plan to do a lot of walking.
-Not even the lightest and best women's backpack will cut it if you have to lug one around all day.
+A daypack is essential if you plan to do a lot of walking.
+Not even the lightest and best women's backpack will cut it if you have to lug a heavy one around all day.
 Your back will hurt, and you'll constantly be aware of the elephant you seem to be carrying.

 Carry around a 'sacrificial purse' (hand over or throw down, and run!) with a small amount of money and out of date bank cards in case you're forced into an unpleasant situation.

 Steer clear of the fashionable one-strap bags: if the strap breaks you have NO straps left, and these bags don't spread the weight evenly across your back.